UBC-MDS/introduction-machine-learning/chapters/en/slides/module5/module5_09.md

 This problem affects a large number of ML methods.

-There are a number of approaches to this problem.
+There are several approaches to this problem.

+This diagram shows the original data with each feature on an axis and the 4 diagrams on the right show how the data is transformed with different scaling methods.

-We are going to look at two popular ones; `MinMaxScaler` and `StandardScaler`.
+We are going to concentrate on the two named `MinMaxScaler` and `StandardScaler`.

 ---